-Carmen de Andacollo produced, on a 100% basis, 51,600 tonnes of copper contained in concentrate in 2019, 19% less than 2018, primarily due to a temporary work stoppage in the fourth quarter.
-Copper cathode production, on a 100% basis, was 2,400 tonnes in 2019, compared with 3,700 tonnes in 2018.
-Gold production, on a 100% basis, of 46,800 ounces was lower than the 59,600 ounces produced in 2018, with 100% of the gold produced for the account of RGLD Gold AG, a wholly owned subsidiary of Royal Gold, Inc. In effect, 100% of gold production from the mine has been sold to RGLD Gold AG, which pays a cash price of 15% of the monthly average gold price at the time of each delivery, in addition to an upfront acquisition price paid in previous years.
+Carmen de Andacollo produced 55,400 tonnes of copper contained in concentrate in 2020, compared to 51,600 tonnes in 2019.
+The increase was primarily due to the labour strike in 2019, which impacted production, partially offset by lower copper grades.
+Copper cathode production was 2,000 tonnes in 2020, compared with 2,400 tonnes in 2019.
+Gold production of 49,200 ounces in 2020 was higher than the 46,800 ounces produced in 2019, with 100% of the gold produced for the account of RGLD Gold AG, a wholly owned subsidiary of Royal Gold, Inc. In effect, 100% of gold production from the mine has been sold to Royal Gold, Inc., who pays a cash price of 15% of the monthly average gold price at the time of each delivery, in addition to an upfront acquisition price previously paid.

-Copper grades are expected to continue to decline towards reserve grades in 2020 and future years.
-Carmen de Andacollo's production in 2020 is expected to be in the range of 57,000 to 62,000 tonnes of copper, including approximately 3,000 tonnes of copper cathode.
-Annual copper in concentrate production is expected to average between 55,000 and 60,000 tonnes for the subsequent three-year period.
-Cathode production is uncertain beyond 2020, although there is some potential to extend production.
+Carmen de Andacollo's production in 2021 is expected to be in the range of 46,000 to 51,000 tonnes of copper, including approximately 1,000 tonnes of copper cathode.
+Production in 2021 is expected to be lower than 2020 due to lower copper grades.
+Annual copper in concentrate production is expected to be between 50,000 and 60,000 tonnes for 2022 to 2024.

-The current life of mine for Carmen de Andacollo is expected to continue until 2035.
+The current life of mine for Carmen de Andacollo is expected to continue until 2036.
 Additional permitting or amendments will be required to execute the life of mine plan.

-Taxes payable in Chile that affect the operation include the Chilean Specific Mining Tax which applies to operating margin based on a progressive sliding scale from 5% to 14%.
+Taxes payable in Chile that affect the operation include the Chilean Specific Mining Tax, which applies to operating margin based on a progressive sliding scale from 5% to 14%.
 CDA is also subject to federal income tax in Chile.